Akhil-Rawat/AvaxTeam1-StreamPay/VALTOWN_DEPLOYMENT.md

 - Monitor for recurring error patterns

 ## Security Notes
-- Private key is stored securely in Val.town secrets
+- Private key is stored securely in Val.town environment variables
 - Script only has permission to call `processSubscriptionPayment`
 - No direct fund handling - contract manages all escrow